×

 Did you or a loved one sustain damage due to misdiagnosis, improper treatment, negligence, or any other type of possible medical malpractice?
 Contact an experienced medical malpractice lawyer in Valparaiso, Indiana, and learn whether you have grounds for a claim.

 At Worthley Law, we use effective, results-driven legal strategies to help medical malpractice victims and their families seek compensation.
-Call us at (219) 575-8565 or contact us online to schedule a consultation today.
+Call us or contact us online to schedule a consultation today.